ray-project/enhancements/reps/2022-10-11-serve-java-http-ingress.md

 ## Summary
+This enhancement proposal recommends adding an ingress feature to facilitate HTTP handling to the Ray Serve package in Java.

 ### General Motivation
-We want to call various methods of java deployment through the HTTP proxy, like the FastAPI ingress in python serve.
+We want to call various methods within a Ray Serve Java deployment through HTTP proxy, in a way that's similar to the [FastAPI ingress](https://docs.ray.io/en/latest/serve/http-guide.html#fastapi-http-deployments) in Python version.

 ### Should this change be within `ray` or outside?
-main `ray` project.
-Changes are made to the Ray Serve module.
+The main `ray` project.
+Changes are made to the Ray Serve module in the Java codebase.

 ## Stewardship

 ### Required Reviewers
 @simon-mo @sihanwang41

 ### Shepherd of the Proposal (should be a senior committer)
 @simon-mo

 ## Design and Architecture

-### Use case
+### User Workflow

-1. Define the model with JAX-RS
+1. Define the model with [JAX-RS API](https://docs.oracle.com/javaee/6/tutorial/doc/gilik.html)

 ```java
 @Path("user")
 public class UserRestService {